microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 1. Inspect the `VehicleEntry` and `VehicleExit` methods.

 And you're done!
 That's right, you don't need to change anything in order to use an input binding.
-The binding will invoke the web API operations across the TrafficControlService based on the binding name specified in the component configuration.
-The TrafficControlService will have no knowledge of Dapr binding.
+The binding will invoke the web API operations across the `TrafficControlService` based on the binding name specified in the component configuration.
+The `TrafficControlService` will have no knowledge of Dapr binding.
 It's just another HTTP call.

 ### Step 2: Run the Mosquitto MQTT broker

-You'll use [Mosquitto](https://mosquitto.org/), a lightweight MQTT broker, as the MQTT broker between the Simulation and TrafficControlService.
+You'll use [Mosquitto](https://mosquitto.org/), a lightweight MQTT broker, as the MQTT broker between the `Simulation` and `TrafficControlService`.
 You'll run Mosquitto from a Docker container.

 In order to connect to Mosquitto, you need to pass in a custom configuration file when starting it.
 With Docker, you can pass a configuration file when starting a container using a *Volume mount*.
 The folder `Resources/Infrastructure/mosquitto` already contains a config file you can use.